-The Texas Ethics Commission (the commission) met on October 6, 2011, to consider sworn complaint SC-3110483.
+The Texas Ethics Commission (the commission) met on October 6, 2011, to consider sworn complaint SC-31105126.
 A quorum of the commission was present.
-The commission determined that there is credible evidence of violations of section 254.031 of the Election Code, section 20.219(11) of the Ethics Commission Rules, and section 571.1242 of the Government Code, laws administered and enforced by the commission.
+The commission determined that there is credible evidence of violations of section 254.031 of the Election Code and section 20.219(11) of the Ethics Commission Rules, laws administered and enforced by the commission.
 To resolve and settle this complaint without further proceedings, the commission proposed this resolution to the respondent.